-Sometimes, a person’s muscles may feel tight and rigid.
-In some cases, muscle tightness and rigidity may come with other symptoms, such as muscle pain, muscle spasms, or reduced mobility.
+Tight and rigid muscles are often the result of injury.
+Sometimes, muscle tightness and rigidity can occur with other symptoms, such as muscle pain and spasms, or reduced mobility.

 Mild muscle tightness and rigidity is often benign and treatable.
 But muscle tightness and rigidity that is severe, chronic, or comes on very suddenly can signal a serious underlying health condition.